 Place the coated chickpeas on an oiled cookie sheet.
 Brown them in the oven at 350°F (177°C) for about 45 minutes.

 Bananas are high on the list of healthy foods if you’re in an ulcerative colitis flare.
 They’re easy to digest and rich in potassium.
-People with irritable bowel disorders, like ulcerative colitis, are often deficient in this mineral.
+People with irritable bowel disorders like ulcerative colitis often lack sufficient potassium.

 Blend one cup of low fat milk with one cup of yogurt, a ripe banana, and ice.
 Choose a dairy-free alternative if you’re sensitive to lactose.
 You’ll get a filling and nutritious snack that you can take with you on the go.

 High-fiber bran and wheat cereals could set off a bout of diarrhea and other ulcerative colitis symptoms.
 But you don’t have to cross cereal off the snack list — it’s still a good source of vitamins and minerals.